ligato/docs/docs/user-guide/concepts.md

 It should be noted that the vpp-agent _does not require_ a KV data store.
 Configuration data can be provided using GRPC, potentially REST, AgentCtl and CLI.
 That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.

-### Which KV Data Store can I Use?
+### Supported KV Data Stores

 !!!
 Note
     Some of the items below are technically speaking KV data stores.
 Some are databases.
 To avoid acronym overlap and bloat, this section will continue to use the `KV data store` as a uniform term for both.

 The vpp-agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
-All are built on a common abstraction called [kvdbsync][kvdbsync]).
+All are built on a common abstraction called [kvdbsync][kvdbsync].
 The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.